-In this section, I discuss a number of models of wage setting which illustrate how remainers might be affected by outsourcing.
-The models are: (1) perfect competition, (2) the canonical model of intra-firm bargaining and wage determinination between firms (Stole and Zwiebel, 1996) where workers cannot be replaced in the short-run, (3) models of turnover costs, where it is costly for firms to hire new workers (Lindbeck and Snower, 2001), and (4) a model of union-mediated outsourcing (Frandsen, 2012).
+This section outlines a number of models of wage setting which illustrate how remainers might be affected by outsourcing.
+The models are: (1) perfect competition, (2) the canonical model of intra-firm bargaining and wage determination between firms (Stole and Zwiebel, 1996) where workers cannot be replaced in the short-run, (3) models of turnover costs, where it is costly for firms to hire new workers (Lindbeck and Snower, 2001), and (4) a model of union-mediated outsourcing (Frandsen, 2012).
 Each of these models has distinct predictions on how remainers can be affected by outsourcing.
+For the full details on the construction of these models, see Appendix A.